nystudio107/dotenvy/README.md

 Why?
 Because as per the [phpdotenv](https://github.com/vlucas/phpdotenv) documentation:

-> phpdotenv is made for development environments, and generally should not be used in production.
-In production, the actual environment variables should be set so that there is no overhead of loading the .env file on each request.
-This can be achieved via an automated deployment process with tools like Vagrant, chef, or Puppet, or can be set manually with cloud hosts like Pagodabox and Heroku.
+> phpdotenv is made for development environments, and generally should not be used in production. **In production, the actual environment variables should be set so that there is no overhead of loading the .env file on each request.** This can be achieved via an automated deployment process with tools like Vagrant, chef, or Puppet, or can be set manually with cloud hosts like Pagodabox and Heroku.

+  The `.env` file is meant to be a convenience to make things easier to change in local development environments.

+  What the [phpdotenv](https://github.com/vlucas/phpdotenv) package does is parse your `.env` file, and then call [putenv()](http://php.net/manual/en/function.putenv.php) to set each environment variable.
+This sets the [$_ENV superglobal](http://php.net/manual/en/reserved.variables.environment.php) that your application can later read in via [getenv()](http://php.net/manual/en/function.getenv.php).

+  Using the technique described here, the exact same `$_ENV` superglobal gets set with your environmental variables, and are made available via the same `getenv()` function.
+The difference is that your webserver or CLI sets the variables directly, without having to parse the `.env` file.

 ## Using Dotenvy